The Warehouse Group: Store within a store

 In 2017, The Warehouse Group unveiled its first "Store within a Store" (shortened to SWAS), with Warehouse Stationery moving into The Warehouse Auckland Airport after their lease at their previous Auckland Airport Mall premises ended.

 The Warehouse SWAS stores have many similar features of typical Warehouse Stationery stores, including a range of computers, printers, office furniture, and stationery, as well as a Print & Copy Centre.
 The Warehouse departments, such as furniture and entertainment, merge in a SWAS environment.

 There are currently 25 SWAS Warehouse Stationery Stores operating across New Zealand.

 Active subsidiaries

 The Warehouse Group currently owns three primary brand subsidiaries.

 The Warehouse

 The primary and central store for the Group, founded in 1982 by Sir Stephen Tindall, is known as The Warehouse.
 It offers a wide range of essential items including sports equipment, gardening equipment, and furniture.
 Due to their branding and distinctive red-colored buildings, The Warehouse's stores are commonly referred to as "Red Sheds" within the organisation and in New Zealand.
-They primarily compete with Kmart in the discount department store sector, as well as with other specialised retailers such as hardware stores like Mitre 10 and Bunnings, automotive parts retailers like Repco and Supercheap Auto, electronics and homeware retailers like Farmers, Harvey Norman and JB Hi-Fi, and grocery stores like Woolworths New Zealand and Foodstuffs.
+They primarily compete with Kmart in the discount department store sector, as well as with other specialised retailers such as hardware stores like Mitre 10 and Bunnings, automotive parts retailers like Repco and Supercheap Auto, electronics and homeware retailers like Farmers, Harvey Norman and JB Hi-Fi, and grocery stores like Woolworths and Foodstuffs.